-Some news is intentionally fake (satire, hoaxes).
+Some news is intentionally false (satire, hoaxes, disinformation).
 Other news aims to be real.
 The creator, author, journalist, director, editor, publisher, producer, and sharer each have an opportunity to contribute a perspective or bias on their news products.

 2. Visit websites that investigate news stories and urban legends.
 We link to sites that not only investigate the stories, they provide you with enough information that you can fact check their fact checking.

 Google the article (or use other Internet search tool)

 Google the facts

 Google the money

 Fact check photos and other media using these sources.
 Some biased or created news stories use photos or videos that are old, are from other events, or have nothing to do with the article.
 Others may use photo or video created or altered using artificial intelligence algorithms.
 Investigating if and where the photo or videos appeared before can uncover these discrepancies.